Clinical Trial Applications (CTAs) For Global Countries

 • Strategic support in identifying the optimal Regulatory approach for CTA submissions and obtaining CTA approvals in multiple countries across the globe (US, EU, LATAM, MENA, Africa, APAC, etc.).

-• Gap-analysis of developmental data/submission data against the current Regulatory requirements of different countries for CTA submission, and expert advice on mitigation plans for identified Regulatory issues, submission risks, potential clinical hold issues, etc.
+• Gap analysis of developmental/submission data against the current Regulatory requirements of different countries for CTA submission and expert advice on mitigation plans for identified Regulatory issues, submission risks, potential clinical hold issues, etc.

-• Authoring, technical review, and submission of clinical trial application for pharmaceutical products, vaccines, biosimilars, and other biological products for most of the world countries.
+• Authoring, technical review, and submission of clinical trial applications for pharmaceutical products, vaccines, biosimilars, and other biological products for most countries.

 • Preparation and submission of CTA amendments (CMC & clinical) and annual reports (wherever applicable).

-• Regulatory response strategy, preparation, and on-time submission of responses to Health Authority (HA) queries pertaining to CTA submissions.
+• Regulatory response strategy, preparation, and on-time submission of responses to HA queries on CTA submissions.

 • Follow-up with Regulatory agencies throughout the clinical trial process.